Our Insights > All Insights | Business Law | Legal News

 On July 8, 2024, FinCEN released new FAQs that address several critical questions regarding the CTA’s application, particularly for dissolved companies.
 Some of the key questions addressed by the FAQ include:

-• Reporting Obligations for Companies Formed Prior to 2024 but Dissolved Before January 1, 2025: The FAQs clarify that companies that existed before 2024 but were dissolved in 2024 must still file an initial BOI report on or before the January 1, 2025.
+• Reporting Obligations for Companies Formed Prior to 2024 but Dissolved Before January 1, 2025: The FAQs clarify that companies that existed before 2024 but were dissolved in 2024 must still file an initial BOI report on or before January 1, 2025.

-• Reporting Deadline: Companies formed in 2024 but dissolved within 90 days are required to file an initial BOI report even if they dissolve before the 90-day reporting period expires.
+• Reporting Obligations for Companies Formed in 2024 but Dissolved Before the 90-Day: Companies formed in 2024 but dissolved within 90 days are required to file an initial BOI report even if they dissolve before the 90-day reporting period expires.

 • What Qualifies As “Dissolution” for CTA Purposes: “Dissolution” for CTA reporting compliance purposes only occurs when an entity “completes the process of formally and irrevocably dissolving.”
 While the process may vary by state, FinCEN’s guidance clarifies that administrative cancellation of an entity due to a failure to make a timely filing or payment is usually not considered a formal dissolution.
 In most cases, an entity must file formal dissolution documents with the Secretary of State, receive written confirmation of dissolution, cease business operations, and wind up its affairs before it will be considered “dissolved” by FinCEN.
 Thus, an entity established before January 1, 2024, cannot avoid CTA reporting requirements merely by allowing its registration to lapse.